Gail and John

 Ansell and Tony

 Ansell is training to be a paramedic and is a keen pentathlete.
-He met Tony, now 15, on a residential in Wales in 2008 and they were matched up soon after.
+He met Tony, now 15, on a Mentoring Plus trip to Wales and they were matched up soon after.

 Tony’s mother has mental health and drug problems and Tony was taken into care as a toddler.
 Though he has spent time with his dad, the relationship broke down over accusations of Tony stealing.
 Tony suffers from anxiety and low self-esteem and is now being fostered by a couple not far from his school.